knaaptime/seg_networks/paper/background.md

 properties. @osullivan2007SurfaceBasedApproach provide an operationalization of this approach using kernel density estimation to operationalize the notion of the neighborhood in continuous space, overcoming many of the traditional criticisms of spatial segregation measures.
-In doing so, they provided an important path forward for a continuing body of work that has continued to expand the notion of space.
+In doing so, they provided an important path forward for a body of work that has continued to expand the notion of space.

 ### Interrogating Spatial Scale